-Our target market segments include the commercial growers in the cannabis market (dispensaries, cultivators and caregivers), the home cannabis grower and to businesses and individuals who grow organically grown herbs and leafy green vegetables.
+Our target market segments include the commercial growers in the plant-based medicine market, the home grower and businesses and individuals who grow organically grown herbs and leafy green vegetables.
 The landscape for hydroponic retail stores is very fragmented, with smaller single stores which we consider very ripe for our roll up strategy.
 Further, the products we sell are in demand due to the ever-increasing legalization and the number of licensed cultivation facilities in both the US and Canada.
-Total sales for the hydroponic equipment business are well over \$4 billion.
+Total sales for the hydroponic equipment business were well over \$4 billion in 2018.